blane13brown/blane13brown.github.io/README.md

 ### What are some possible mistakes users could make with the current interface?

-With this design you could easily make the mistake that the close door buttons work when they in fact do not do anything at all.
+With this design, you could easily make the mistake that the close door buttons work when they in fact do not do anything at all.
 Users who do not know what “B” represents may be scared to access those floors and not travel to them.

 ### Improvement suggestions and my justification
 Since I will be creating a touch screen interface in processing, I decided to make my improvements with a touch screen in mind.
 Below are some of the improvements I made:
   -	Took advantage of the fact that touch screens can scroll by a user swiping.
 I made it so the screen could take up less space, saving money and allowing disabled users to easily reach it
   -	I made it obvious that more floor options were available by adding arrows showing that more options are above and below
-  -	Side controls such as emergency and door controls are separate from floors so users wont accidentally press them trying to change floors
+  -	Side controls such as emergency and door controls are separate from floors so users won't accidentally press them trying to change floors
   -	Floors are labeled with words instead of just letters and numbers which helps users better understand their purpose
   -	Current floor is shown right above the controls, all useful information in one place rather than split
   -	Easy to read font and colors allowing users to quickly gather control information